Uniswap/deploy-v3/README.md

 ### How much gas should I expect to use for full completion?

-We estimate 30M - 40M gwei needed to run the full deploy script.
+We estimate 30M - 40M gas needed to run the full deploy script.

 ### When I run the script, it says "Contract was already deployed..."